 Before planting, choose a suitable location that offers your pampas grass enough room to grow, enough sunlight, and well-draining soil.

-The Best Soil for Pampas Grass
+The Best Soil

 Pampas grass grows best in sandy or loamy soils that drain well and can tolerate a range of pH levels from acidic to neutral to alkaline.

-How to Plant Pampas Grass
+How to Plant

-Once you’ve found a suitable location and you are ready to plant your pampas grass, start by digging a hole large enough to contain your plant’s root ball, but that is no deeper than the container your plant is in.
+Once you’ve found a suitable location and are ready to plant your pampas grass, start digging a hole large enough to contain your plant’s root ball, but that is no deeper than the container your plant is in.

 When in the ground, you want the base of the plant’s stalks and its clump of foliage to be level with the ground or the top of the soil in your container.

 At this time, test your soil’s drainage by pouring some water into the hole in the ground.
-If your soil seems soggy or overly moist, you should mix a bit of sand or perlite into the dirt to improve drainage before planting and filling in around your plant’s roots.
+If your soil seems soggy or overly moist, mix a bit of sand or perlite into the dirt to improve drainage before planting and filling in around your plant’s roots.

 Next, place your plant in the hole and fill in around its roots with your potting mix.
 Pat the dirt down gently and add more, if necessary.